logo

 Substance Abuse Counselor (SAC)

-The state of Georgia does not license alcohol and drug or addiction counselors or even require specific qualifications for the job.
-Instead, organizations like the Alcohol and Drug Abuse Certification Board of Georgia (ADACBGA), the Georgia Addiction Counselors Association (GACA), and the Prevention Credentialing Consortium of Georgia, Inc. (PCCG) certify these types of counselors in the state.
+The state of Georgia does not license alcohol and drug or addiction counselors.
+However, prospective substance abuse counselors must prove that they are qualified by earning certification through the Alcohol and Drug Abuse Certification Board of Georgia (ADACBGA), the Georgia Addiction Counselors Association (GACA), or an equivalent professional credential.
 Georgia LPCs can also practice substance abuse counseling as part of a wider scope of practice.
 These organizations offer several levels of certification for aspiring substance abuse counselors.
 The minimum educational requirement for any of these credentials is a high school diploma, but keep in mind that many jobs in the field will require a postsecondary degree.
 In general, you will follow these steps after completing the education qualifying you for your desired level of certification:

 1. Complete necessary training.